 Not Using Narrow Grip–You need to use a narrow grip to emphasize the triceps muscles.
 Then, you will need to press upwards using your arms.
 Another mistake is moving your neck, head, back, and shoulder muscles while performing this lift.

 Locking the Arms Out–You should not extend your arms fully when performing the French Press exercise.
-Doing so will place a considerable amount of strain on your elbows, which can ultimately result in an injury.
+Doing so will strain your elbows, ultimately resulting in an injury.

-Not Focusing–You need to make sure you pay enough attention to what you do and be in the moment as you do the exercise.
-This is because poor form causes injuries and reduces results.
+Not Focusing–You need to pay enough attention to what you do and be in the moment as you do the exercise.
+Thus, this is because poor form causes injuries and reduces results.
 So, make a target to do a certain number of reps, and draw a boundary on time to ensure you don’t overdo it.

 Relaxing Too Much–Don’t relax your muscles because this will cause them to extend outwards.
 In addition, doing so will lead to an elbow injury.
 So, make sure you don’t relax the elbows and be constrictive as you perform the exercise.